Fairfax County registered voters who will be away from Fairfax County on

-Virginia Election Law 24.2-703.1 provides that any voter who is eligible for an absentee ballot ... because of a physical disability or physical illness and who is likely to remain so disabled or ill for the remainder of the calendar year shall be eligible to file a special annual application to receive ballots for all elections in which he is eligible to vote in a calendar year.
+Virginia Election Law §24.2-703.1 provides that any voter who is eligible for an absentee ballot because of a disability or illness and who is likely to remain so disabled or ill for the remainder of the calendar year shall be eligible to file a special annual application to receive ballots for all elections in which he is eligible to vote for that calendar year.

 If you wish to receive an absentee ballot by mail for all elections in which you are eligible to vote, complete Parts A, B, C, and D of the Annual Application for an Absentee Ballot due to Physical Disability or Illness.

-You will be sent absentee ballots for all elections in which you are eligible to vote.
-In December of every year you will be sent another Annual Application to be completed in order to request ballots for the upcoming election year.
-This second Annual Application does not need the physician's statement since we would already have a physician's statement on your first annual application.
+You will then be sent absentee ballots for all elections in which you are eligible to vote.
+In December of every year you will be sent another Annual Application to be completed in order to request ballots for the following calendar year.
+This second and/or subsequent Annual Applications do not need the physician's statement since we would already have a physician's statement on your first annual application.